Addiction is a broad affliction with many subsets.

 Obsessive-compulsive disorder, or OCD, is an anxiety disorder that prompts recurring thoughts that cause irrational fears.

 One of the most common examples of OCD is handwashing.

-A person with OCD may compulsively wash their hands in a ritualistic fashion.
+A person with OCD may compulsively ceremonially wash their hands.

 Afterwards, they may receive a short-term boost in dopamine.